thomasjbradley/markbot/README.md

     # If given an array, the second argument can be a custom error message
     searchNot:
       - 'Thing-a-magic'

+    # Confirm that the code file has less than or equal to this many lines
+    maxLines: 4
 ```

 ### CSS file tests